Special exhibition

 Ocean Futures

 What do you associate with the word “ocean”?
 The boundlessness of the water?
 Bizarre deep-sea creatures?
 The ideal wave for surfing?
 Oceans have shaped our planet for billions of years and are the basis of all life.
 They determine our climate, provide us with oxygen and food.
 And they connect us – our histories, cultures and futures.
 The Futurium's first special exhibition.
-From November 14.
-Admission free.
+Opening 14 November.
+Free admission.

 Between the Baltic Sea and the Philippines